This section covers the following web services:

 Please refer to the Digital Signatures section of the web services' Authentication and Authorization chapter for information.

-If you have lost your signing key, you can recover it by logging in to the support portal and clicking Maps: Manage Client ID from the links on the left of the page.
+If you have lost your signing key, you can recover it by logging in to the Google for Work Support Portal and clicking Maps: Manage Client ID from the links on the left of the page.

-Google Maps API for Work customers have access to telephone and email support, as well as to the Enterprise Support Portal.
+Google Maps API for Work customers have access to telephone and email support, as well as to the Google for Work Support Portal.
 Contact information is available on the Support and resources page.